carpit680/teleop_tongs/README.md

 ## Running Teleop Tongs with lerobot

-After you have everything set up, you can import this python package and run Teleop Tongs on your own robot or with [modified lerobot repository](https://github.com/carpit680/lerobot).
+After you have everything set up, you can import this Python package and run Teleop Tongs on your robot or with [modified lerobot repository](https://github.com/carpit680/lerobot).

-* Clone lerobot repository and checkout the branch `user/carpit680/2024_1_5_teleop_tongs`:
+* Clone the lerobot repository and checkout the branch `user/carpit680/2024_1_5_teleop_tongs`:
     ```bash
     git clone https://github.com/carpit680/lerobot.git -b user/carpit680/2024_1_5_teleop_tongs
     ```
-* Follow the instructions from lerobot repository to setup your robot.
+* Follow the instructions from the lerobot repository to set up your robot.
-* Update camera_calibration_results.yaml file with your camera calibration results obtained above.
+* Update the camera_calibration_results.yaml file with your camera calibration results obtained above.
 * Update giraffe.urdf file with your robot's URDF.
-* Here we treat giraffe as a variation fo so100 robot and will use the configs of so100.
+* Here we treat the giraffe as an SO100-ARM robot and will use the configs of the same.
-* Teleoperate your robot to test Teleop Tongs setup.
+* Teleoperate your robot to test Teleop Tong's setup.
     ```bash
     python lerobot/scripts/control_robot.py teleoperate \
     --robot-path lerobot/configs/robot/so100.yaml \